 Table 1.
 Key Features and Benefits

-● Policy from the Cisco Tetration platform allows only the required traffic, blocking everything else.
-This approach prevents a persistent threat from entering or searching for additional vulnerabilities on day zero.
+● The Cisco Tetration platform allows only the required traffic between application components and users, blocking everything else.
+This approach prevents a persistent threat from entering or searching for additional vulnerabilities.

-● Coordinate whitelist policy definitions and validations across organizational boundaries.
+● Coordinate security policy definitions and validations across organizational boundaries.
 Use built-in workflows to collaboratively define a policy set for policy enforcement across a multicloud environment.

 ● Back-test the policy against historic data stored on the cluster appliance.